 Adverbs of Frequency

 An adverb is a word that usually tells more about a verb or it gives more information about the verb.
 There are some types of adverbs.
-One of them is adverbs of frequency that we discuss in this article.
+One of them is adverbs of frequency, which we discuss in this article.

 Adverbs of frequency